 Supply chain disruption, shipping delays, worker shortages, and global conflict have changed how the world does business.
 2022 has already seen a number of emerging trends take off and make their way into B2B ecommerce: faster-fulfilled orders, personalization, and customer self-service being just some.

 If you haven’t already taken advantage of these trends in 2022, you have another chance to improve your marketing and sales strategy.
 B2B ecommerce is only set to continue to grow throughout the rest of 2022 and into 2023.
+By 2030, the global B2B ecommerce market is predicted to grow by another 20%.
 This article will walk you through key B2B ecommerce trends to help guide your online sales strategy.

 Table of contents

 - B2B ecommerce trends to look out for in 2023